TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Abstract

 \section{Abstract}

 Interpretable machine learning is essential in high-stakes domains where decision-making requires accountability, transparency, and trust.
 While rule-based models offer global and exact interpretability, learning rule sets that simultaneously achieve high predictive performance and low, human-understandable complexity remains challenging.
 To address this, we introduce \textsc{TT-Sparse}, a flexible neural building block that leverages differentiable truth tables as nodes to learn sparse, effective connections.
 A key contribution of our approach is a new soft \textsc{TopK} operator with straight-through estimation for learning discrete, cardinality-constrained feature selection in an end-to-end differentiable manner.
-Crucially, the forward pass remains sparse, enabling efficient computation and exact symbolic rule extraction.
-As a result, each node (and the entire model) can be transformed exactly into compact, globally interpretable DNF/CNF Boolean formulas via Quine–McCluskey minimization.
-Extensive empirical results across 28 datasets spanning binary, multiclass, and regression tasks show that the learned sparse rules exhibit superior predictive performance with lower complexity compared to existing state-of-the-art methods.
+Crucially, the forward pass remains sparse, enabling each node (and the entire model) to be transformed exactly into compact, globally interpretable DNF/CNF Boolean formulas via Quine--McCluskey minimization.
+Extensive empirical results across 28 datasets spanning binary, multiclass, and regression tasks show that the learned sparse rules exhibit superior predictive performance with lower complexity compared to existing state-of-the-art methods. \href{https://github.com/hansfarrell/tt-sparse}{https://github.com/hansfarrell/tt-sparse}